AdrienFelipe/scsgate-plus/README.rst

 scsgate |Build Status| |Docs|
 =============================

-> **Note**: This is a fork of the original [`scsgate`](https://github.com/flavio/scsgate) module.
+This is a fork of the original `scsgate <https://github.com/flavio/scsgate>`__ module.
 This fork extends the original functionality by adding features such as dimmers or auto-status check.

 This python module allows to interact with a
 `SCSGate <https://goo.gl/aKnpDw>`__ device.